ivanearisty/MLPromos/README.md

 ## How-to guide

+Go to Hackathon Submission for Hackathon Submission.
+This branch has been updated post the submission deadline and might not be fully functional.

 1. Download Docker Desktop
 2. Download the entire source code for the project
 3. From the root project directory, run: